 Fortunately, there is one thing that you can do to keep your body moving fluidly and decrease your risk of injury.

 Warming up before exercise is critical because it will prime your body to engage in the workout effectively and safely.
-Far too often, I see people arrive to the gym and begin lifting heavy weights within seconds of stepping through the door.

 This is a recipe for disaster.

 Your body is not adequately prepared to recruit muscle fibers at high levels of intensity at such short notice.

 It should go without saying that exercising without warming up will increase your risk of injury.

 - Promote increased circulation to your joints and muscles

 - Activate dormant muscles